-When the subject was broached earlier this year on Ben’s weekly radio show, Roethlisberger commented on the decision to keep Landry Jones in the game and not go with Ben, until the final drive:
+Roethlisberger intimated as much when speaking on his weekly radio show, when asked about the decision to keep Landry Jones in the game and not go with Ben, until the final drive:

 The intent was not to come back in the game at that moment, because… We felt, one, that Landry at 100% was better than me at 50, or whatever percentage I was… We had the lead, we just had to hold onto it…